-906. Subdivision (b) of Section 877 of the Code of Civil Procedure does not apply to the right to obtain contribution under this chapter.
+909. Subdivision (b) of Section 877 of the Code of Civil Procedure does not apply to the right to obtain contribution under this chapter.

 Comment.
 Section 877(b) of the Code of Civil Procedure provides that a release, dismissal, or covenant not to sue or not to enforce a judgment discharges the tortfeasor to whom it is given from all liability for any contribution to any other tortfeasors.
-The policy underlying this provision of the Code of Civil Procedure is to permit settlements to be made without the necessity for the concurrence of all of the defendants.
-Without such a provision, a plaintiff's settlement with one defendant would provide that defendant with no assurance that another defendant would not seek contribution at a later time.
-Here, however, the close relationship of the parties involved would encourage the giving of a release from one spouse to the other merely for the purpose of exacting full compensation from the third party tortfeasor and defeating his right of contribution.
-To permit such releases to discharge a spouse's duty to contribute under these sections would frustrate the purpose underlying this law.
-Hence, the provisions of Code of Civil Procedure Section 877(b) are made inapplicable to contributions sought under this chapter.
+The policy underlying this provision of the Code of Civil Procedure is to permit settlements to be made without the necessity for the concurrence of all of the tortfeasors.
+Without such a provision, a plaintiff's settlement with one tortfeasor would provide that tortfeasor with no assurance that another tortfeasor would not seek contribution at a later time.
+Here, however, the close relationship of the parties involved would encourage plaintiffs to give releases from liability. not for the purpose of bona fide settlement of a claim, but merely for the purpose of exacting full compensation from the third party tortfeasor and defeating his right of contribution.
+To permit such releases to defeat the third party's right of contribution under these sections would frustrate the purpose underlying this law.
+Hence, the provisions of Code of Civil Procedure Section 877(b) are made inapplicable to contribution sought under this chapter.

-907. There is no right to contribution under this chapter in favor of any person who intentionally injured the person killed or injured or intentionally damaged the property that was damaged.
+910. There is no right to contribution under this chapter in favor of any person who intentionally injured the person killed or injured or intentionally damaged the property that was damaged.

 Comment.
-Section 907 may not be necessary.
-Section 875(d) provides: "There shall be no right of contribution in favor of any tortfeasor who has intentionally injured the injured person."
-Section 907, however, is included to make clear that this substantive provision in the chapter relating to joint judgment tortfeasors applies to the right of contribution under this chapter.
-Moreover, Section 907 applies to intentionally caused property damage, whereas Section 875(d) appears to apply only to intentionally caused personal injuries.
+Section 910 may not be necessary.
+Section 875(d) provides:

+"There shall be no right of contribution in favor of any tortfeasor who has intentionally injured the injured person."
+Section 910, however, is included to make clear that this substantive provision in the chapter relating to joint judgment tortfeasors applies to the right of contribution under this chapter.
+Moreover, Section 910 applies to intentionally caused property damage, whereas Section 875(d) appears to apply only to intentionally caused personal injuries.

 SEC.
 7. This act does not confer or impair any right or defense arising out of any death or injury to person or property occurring prior to the effective date of this act.